 Under the EIC Plan, performance goals are set each year by the Committee.
-The outside compensation consultants provide information based on their analysis of competitive external Comparison Data to assist the Committee in establishing targeted dollar amounts to award each named executive under the EIC Plan.
-The Committee establishes each executive's targeted annual incentive opportunity under the EIC Plan after consideration of the compensation data provided by the compensation consultants and the recommendations of the Chief Executive Officer.
+The Committee used the competitive external Comparison Data to assist the Committee in establishing targeted dollar amounts to award each named executive under the EIC Plan.
+The Committee establishes each executive's targeted annual incentive opportunity under the EIC Plan after consideration of compensation data and the recommendations of Frederic Cook and the Chief Executive Officer.
 The Committee also makes a general assessment as to the relative amounts of annual incentives for the executives to make sure they are, in the Committee's judgment, fair and reasonable, but the Committee does not perform any formal internal pay equity calculation for any elements of executive compensation.
-Depending upon the level of achievement of each of the performance goals, annual cash awards could range from 0% to 200% of the targeted incentive opportunity for each EIC Plan participant.
-The maximum potential individual award is \$3,000,000 plus the amount of the participant's unused annual limit as of the close of the prior year.
-For the years 2006, 2007 and 2008, levels of achievement under the EIC Plan were 134%, 177% and 12.5%, respectively, of the targeted incentive opportunity.
-The Committee may exercise discretion to reduce awards under the EIC Plan generally or for any individual participant.